 Visuals, both images, and videos are a tremendous asset that can significantly improve the performance of your website.
 That is, if you optimize them and if you place them in the appropriate places.

 For images, high quality is great if it doesn’t make the website load too slowly.
 Therefore, you might ask your designer to optimize your images.
-As for video, you should have infrastructural support to start using it on landing pages, as it increases their effectiveness.
+As for the video, you should have infrastructural support to start using it on landing pages, as it increases their effectiveness.

 Well Balanced Contents